E-A-H62/CPP_Hackathon/README.md

 ---

 ## Future Work
+We managed to implement the different components of this application, but we did not have enough time to fully integrate them.
+However, we can expand upon this projuect in the future to ensure the application integrates the components in order to create a functioning restaurant recommender application.
+Some of the features we plan to improve include:

+- [ ] Integrating frontend and backend
 - [ ] User authentication and profiles
 - [ ] Improve favorite restaurants feature
 - [ ] Restaurant reviews and ratings